Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Metal building construction for owner-users, service operators, and industrial programs needing durable shells and efficient delivery.
+Metal building construction in San Marcos for owner-users, service operators, and industrial programs needing durable shells and efficient delivery on Hays County limestone sites.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep metal building construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners get dependable shell delivery and better long-term utility because the building package, site package, and operational requirements stay aligned.
+Owners get dependable shell delivery and better long-term utility because the building package, site package, supplier schedule, and operational requirements stay aligned across the full delivery path from concrete through interior occupancy.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?